ottermix/security/README.md

 ## Security Measures

+* [DNS Resolvers](https://blog.cloudflare.com/announcing-1111/) Change your computer / network DNS resolvers to Cloudflare's resolvers (like Google's but apparently privacy focused).
+This is much more simple than it sounds, and adds a large number of security benefits.
 * [Canary Tokens](https://www.stationx.net/canarytokens/) Create little files that are placed on your computer / dropbox / etc. that will notify you if someone accesses them without your permission.
 These are fake files to trip hackers since they will be looking for this information.

 ## Further Reading & Resources